Historical Apoplexy · State Legislative Adaptations · Ohio

 operational costs reinvested in program expansion.

-901.93 Pilot food assurance centers — locations — timeline.
+901.93 Pilot food assurance centers, locations, timeline.

-(A) Within two (2) years of the effective date of this section, the
+(A) Within two (2) years of the effective date of this section,

-assurance centers in the following regions:
+food assurance centers in the following regions:

 (1) Two (2) centers in the Columbus metropolitan area;